Header Banner

-How To: Automatically format duplicate values in Excel 2010
+How to Automatically format duplicate values in Excel 2010

 New to Excel?
 Looking for a tip?
 How about a tip so mind-blowingly advanced as to qualify as a magic trick?
 You're in luck.
 In this Excel tutorial from ExcelIsFun, the 514th installment in their series of digital spreadsheet magic tricks, you'll learn three methods for conditionally formatting duplicate values: